Court questions Google on patent values in Microsoft case

 Google sold the Motorola handset business to Lenovo last year, but kept its patents.

-The value of Google's patents can affect how it negotiates royalty rates with other tech companies, and firms including Apple Inc and Intel Corp filed court papers supporting Microsoft.
+The value of Google's patents can affect how it negotiates royalty rates with other tech companies, and firms including Apple Inc (AAPL.O) and Intel Corp (INTC.O) filed court papers supporting Microsoft.

-After the 2012 trial before U.S. District Judge James Robart, the judge said the appropriate royalty rate was about $1.8 million, slightly above Microsoft's estimate, but well below Motorola's demand for as much as $4 billion a year.
+After the 2012 trial before U.S. District Judge James Robart, the judge said the appropriate royalty rate was about $1.8 million (1.21 million pounds), slightly above Microsoft's estimate, but well below Motorola's demand for as much as $4 billion a year.

 Google asked the 9th U.S. Circuit Court of Appeals on Wednesday to rule that the patent rate should have been determined by a jury, not the judge.
 However, all three members of the 9th Circuit panel suggested that Google's attorneys had not sought a jury trial on that issue at the time.